 To be a youth in camps like Zaatari and Azraq — another major camp an hour away — is to have your entire life put on hold.
 It means being out of school, away from friends, and often separated from family.

 Youth in these camps have two choices: to let the stress of a life in crisis put them at risk of making harmful and dangerous choices, or to focus on building a future of peace and stability.
+They can be a source of the bold solutions the world so desperately needs.

 In Zaatari, Azraq, and several host communities, Mercy Corps operates what are called Makani Centers — meaning “my space” in Arabic.
 These centers are part informal school, part gym, and part social centre.